 In 2012, Circle Map was commissioned by the Royal Concertgebouw Orchestra, the Boston Symphony Orchestra, Gothenburg Symphony Orchestra, Orchestre National de France, Royal Scottish National Orchestra and Stavanger Symphony Orchestra.
 The piece has been inspired by six poems of Rumi.
 These poems recited in Persian are used as the material for the electronic part.
 Circle Map was premiered by Amsterdam's Royal Concertgebouw Orchestra conducted by Susanna Mälkki at the Westergasfabriek Gashouder, Amsterdam on June 22 2012.

-In 2015 the song cycle True Fire was premiered by Gerald Finley and Los Angeles Philharmonic, conducted by Gustavo Dudamel.
+In 2015 True Fire was premiered by Gerald Finley and Los Angeles Philharmonic, conducted by Gustavo Dudamel.
 Her opera Only the Sound Remains was premiered in March 2016 at The Dutch National Opera.
-Kaija Saariaho’s harp concerto Trans got the world premiere in August 2016 by Xavier de Maistre and The Tokyo Symphony Orchestra, conducted by Ernest Martinez-Izquierdo at the Suntory Hall, Tokyo.
-February 2017 saw Paris come alive with her work when she was featured composer for the Festival Presences.
+Kaija Saariaho’s harp concerto Trans got the world premiere in August 2016 by Xavier de Maistre and The Tokyo Symphony Orchestra, conducted by Ernest Martinez-Izquierdo.
+February 2017 saw Paris come alive with her work when she was featured composer at Festival Presences.

-The music of Kaija Saariaho is published exclusively by Chester Music and Edition Wilhelm Hansen, part of Wise Music Group of Companies.
+The music of Kaija Saariaho is published exclusively by Chester Music and Edition Wilhelm Hansen, part of Wise Music Group.

 The archive of Kaija Saariaho’s work/music is housed at the Paul Sacher Foundation in Basel, Switzerland.
 Please turn to them with research requests: https://www.paul-sacher-stiftung.ch/en/home.html.